Shubho Mahalaya 2020

 It is a very auspicious day for Bengalis, they traditionally wake up early in the morning on Mahalaya and recite hymns for Devi and chant Mantras.
 They invite their beloved deity Maa Durga, who symbolizes strength and happiness.

 The day of Mahalaya is also the day of remembrance for the Hindus, as it the day to perform Tarpanam.
-Tarpanam is the act of offering various substance to our ancestors.
+Tarpanam is the act of offering various substances to our ancestors.
 Therefore it is an act to satisfy these souls and seek their blessings and keep them happy.
 So Mahalaya is also the day of expressing gratitude to elders and receive their blessings.